 Section 1.
 Eligible Members

-Voting shall be limited to Active, Student, Life and Affiliate members in good standing (dues paid in full) with one vote for each member.
+Voting shall be limited to Active, Student, Life and Affiliate members in good standing with one vote for each member.

 Section 2.
 Decisions by Simple Majority

 Any questions or issues that require a vote other than an amendment to the Constitution and/or By-Laws shall be determined by a simple majority of those voting in the manner or forum determined by the Board of Directors.